tfiers/PkgGraph.jl/docs/src/bg/related-work.md

 #### [PkgDependency.jl]

-Nice and actively maintained package that does a very similar thing to PkgGraph, and has no non-Julia dependencies.
+Nice and actively maintained package that does a very similar thing to PkgGraphs, and has no non-Julia dependencies.
 Prints package dependencies as a tree in the REPL.
 Because package dependencies are a DAG and not a tree, there are repeated names in the printout (those are marked with a `(*)`).